 Can you produce some “white-label” materials?

-Sure.
-Just email me and we’ll discuss what you’re looking for.
+Maybe.
+Just tell me what you’re looking for.

 Did you find the answer to your question?
-I hope so!
-If not, just drop me a line.
+I hope so.
+If not, please drop me a line.